-The softcopy z/OS publications are also available for web-browsing and for viewing or printing PDFs using the following URL:
+The softcopy z/OS publications are also available for web-browsing and for viewing or printing PDFs in the z/OS Internet library (www.ibm.com/servers/resourcelink/svc00100.nsf/pages/zosInternetLibrary).

-http://www.ibm.com/systems/z/os/zos/bkserv/

 You can also provide comments about this book and any other z/OS documentation by visiting that URL.
 Your feedback is important in helping to provide the most accurate and high-quality information.